Turning Heads

 The Brueghel family, spanning several generations of remarkable artists, has left a significant mark on the art world.
 This dynasty of painters, predominantly active during the sixteenth and seventeenth centuries in the Southern Netherlands, produced a body of work that encapsulates the essence of their time while transcending the boundaries of their era.
 In this manner, the Brueghels, as well as their work, remained cherished for generations.

 To celebrate this enduring legacy, Het Noordbrabants Museum brought together the best works from five generations in an ambitious exhibition comprising eighty exquisite paintings and prints.
-Once again, an impressive display of no fewer than ten works from our collection will be showcased.
+Once again, an impressive display of no fewer than nine works from our collection will be showcased.

 Frans Hals